davidbeleznay/DigitalForesterApp/README.md

 ## Next Steps

-1. Implement the Consequence Factors section with interactive score selection
+1. Connect photo upload functionality with device camera integration
-2. Create the Optional Assessments section with photo capture and additional inputs
+2. Implement PDF export for assessment reports
-3. Build the Results visualization with risk matrix and recommendations
+3. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
-4. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
+4. Add offline functionality for field use
-5. Implement PDF export for assessment reports
+5. Implement user authentication for multi-user support
-6. Add offline functionality for field use
+6. Add form validation for required fields
-7. Implement user authentication for multi-user support
+7. Create a map visualization component for viewing assessment locations

 ## Dependencies